 (3) Subsection (1)(b) and (c) apply only if the legal service is provided under the direction and control of a certificated practitioner.

-[Section 47A inserted No. 9 of 2008 s.
+[Section 47A inserted: No. 9 of 2008 s.
 29.]

 47B.
 Treasurer’s approvals and guidelines

 (1) An approval given by the Treasurer under section 40(1) or (2) shall be in writing but may otherwise be given when and how the Treasurer determines.